eniad/maloja/DEVELOPMENT.md

 ## Prep for local development

 Maloja requires the data directory to be setup before local development can be done easily.
+There are several back and forth steps involved.

 1. Set up local files in a persistent local directory.
-This gets wierd.

     ```bash
     mkdir -p .local/data_files